5/7/2025

 Jim Till

-Yeah, let me, yeah, let me, like big picture for the quarter, right?
-Because there's been a lot of questions on the forward, which is sort of a different, Kurt highlighted those, why we did what we did in terms of the guide.
+Yeah.
+Let me, yeah, let me, like, big picture for the quarter, right, because there's been a lot of questions on the forward, which is sort of a different, you know, Kurt's highlighted those, why we did what we did in terms of the guide.
 For the quarter, yeah, it was pretty simple.
-At the end of the day, the rest of the world was down slightly versus prior year and primarily related to the energy sort of timing that we inherited through the Gladfelter transaction, which ultimately will be recovered in Q3, right?
-So head went in Q2, tail went in Q3, so that one's easy to understand.
-And then when you think about America's business, really there was a little bit of a mix in terms of the earnings, right?
-There was a mix price cost.
+At the end of the day, the rest of the world was down slightly versus prior year and primarily related to the energy sort of timing that we inherited through the Gladfelter transaction, which ultimately will be recovered in Q3.
+So headwind in Q2, tailwind in Q3.
+So that one's easy to understand.
+And then when you think about the Americas business, really there was a little bit of a mix in terms of the earnings.
+There was a mix price-cost.
 When you think about the Latin America, the pressure that we have in South America related to the Asia imports, with North America being a little bit stronger.
-So, and obviously that's adjusted for FX and all those things.
-I sort of normalized that when I talked to the walks.
+And obviously that's adjusted for FX and all those things.
+I sort of normalize that when I talk to the walks.

 speaker